Secondary Education Module

 About the module

-This Secondary Education Module is a vital part of the Middle East Studies Pedagogy Initiative, providing those teaching grades 6-12 and community college with curriculum content, selected scholarship, and pedagogical resources.
+This Secondary Education Module (SEM) is a vital part of the Middle East Studies Pedagogy Initiative, providing those teaching grades 6-12 and community college with curriculum content, selected scholarship, and pedagogical resources.
 The project draws its importance from the fact that secondary education settings provide many students with the most extensive and sometimes the only exposure to content on these regions and people.
 These lasting impressions follow them into citizenship, further education, and careers.
 The purpose of this initiative is to support secondary-level educators in their efforts to teach about the Middle East and North Africa with resources that reflect current scholarship and incorporate updated frameworks for teaching world history, regional studies, and global studies.

 In addition to topic-specific content, this pedagogical initiative engages structural and policy issues that affect global education, such as academic standards, testing, and textbooks.
 We invite educators to engage with the site, ask questions, provide feedback on the content and curriculum materials posted on the Secondary Education Module, and suggest excellent content for consideration.
 We hope you will browse this module and the MESPI site as a whole, contribute, and make it a resource you rely on to support your teaching.